-The purpose of this report is solely to describe the scope of our testing of internal control over financial reporting and compliance with applicable provisions of laws, regulations, contracts, and grant agreements and the results of our testing, and to provide an opinion on Oklahoma Institute for Child Advocacy's compliance but not to provide an opinion on the effectiveness of Oklahoma Institute for Child Advocacy's internal control over compliance.
-This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Oklahoma Institute for Child Advocacy's compliance and its internal control over compliance.
-Accordingly, this report is not suitable for any other purpose.
+The purpose of this report is solely to describe the scope of our testing of internal control and compliance, and the results of that testing, and not to provide an opinion on the effectiveness of Oklahoma Institute for Child Advocacy's internal control or on compliance.
+This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Oklahoma Institute for Child Advocacy's internal control and compliance.
+Accordingly, this communication is not suitable for any other purpose.